thelovelab/tximeta/inst/script/tximeta.knit.md

 * Facilitate functional annotation, either with vignettes/workflow or with additional functionality.
 E.g.: housekeeping genes, arbitrary gene sets, genes expressed in GTEx tissues
-* liftOver is clunky and doesn't integrate with GenomeInfoDb.
+* `liftOver` is clunky and doesn't integrate with *GenomeInfoDb*.
 It requires user input and there's a chance to mis-annotate.
 Ideally this should all be automated.

 # Session info